Advance Your Dental Career with an Expanded Duty Dental Assisting Certificate

 You are always an individual, not a number at IBMC College.
 Our small class sizes of six in the EDDA program allow you to get to know your instructors and classmates.
 Our experienced instructors bring a wealth of industry knowledge to the classroom and make courses relatable and enjoyable.
 Should life circumstances come up during your course, our instructors will work with you to ensure you stay on-track and complete the program.

 The EDDA certificate program is designed for working professionals.
-Our flexible course offerings in Fort Collins, Longmont and Colorado Springs make it easy for dental assistants to balance their work and school lives.
+Our flexible course offerings in Fort Collins and Longmont make it easy for dental assistants to balance their work and school lives.

 IBMC College is proud to have been named as a 2016 Military Friendly School by Victory Media, Inc. for our scholarships for veterans and their families.
 Students may use their GI Bill to pay for the EDDA certificate program.